-2. Timing - (Timed Games)
+2. Timing

-All games are played to 13 points or within a specified time set by the organizers (eg-1hr + 1 end + 1 extra end if tied) unless 13 points have been reached.
-At the 1hr whistle, all ends started must be completed.
+All games are played to 13 points or within a time set by the organiser + 1 end (1 extra end if tied) unless 13 points have been reached.
+At the end of time whistle all ends started must be completed.

 The new end is considered to have started when all boules of the current end are played.